wcj365/healthcare/prep_notes/online_session_05.md

     - Who gets more, who gets less, healthcare
     - Health equity/equality or inequality/inequity
         - https://www.who.int/healthsystems/topics/equity/en/
+    - Why ESRD becomes the only disease with universal coverage?
+        - On 30 oct ober 197 2 President Richard Nixon signed the Social Security Amendments of 1972, one provision of which extended Medicare coverage to persons with chronic renal failure.
+        - ESRD patients, who constitute half of 1 percent of the Medicare beneficiary population, consume 5 percent of all Medicare expenditures.
 - Market: supply and demand
 - Moral Hazard
 - Adverse Selection